cetz-package/cetz/src/path-util.typ

   }
 }

-/// Find point at position on polyline segment
+/// Find point at position on polyline segment.
+/// If the distance t is < 0% or > 100% of the paths length
+/// the start/end point of the path is returned.
 ///
 /// - s (array): Polyline path segment
 /// - t (float,ratio): Absolute (float) or relative (ratio) position